manni8436/dinotopia/README.md

 I chose two fonts to use on my site to make my site title and my navigation menu stand out from the rest of the site.

 I chose `lobster` font style for the main page title to stand out but have a modern twist to it, while using `permanent marker` font style make the navigation menu have a older style look.

+both of these fonts were chosen from [Google Fonts](https://fonts.google.com/)

 ### COLOR THEME